oluseguncodess/learning-javascript/documentation.md

 ## Object Destructuring
 It's an assignment that allows you scope fields within an object and declare which values will be used.

+What it does is create variable names using the objects key name and storing the value of the created variable with the objects values.

+However, it doesn't change the object's keys.